-In Harmoni, you can calculate statistical significant differences between the results for one group and a reference group, often the total sample (SIG), or you can perform multiple reference significance testing (MRSD).
+In Harmoni, you can calculate statistical significant differences between the results for one group and a reference group, often the total sample (SIG), or you can perform multiple reference significance testing (M-SIG).

 - Significant differences (SIG) are represented using green and red arrows.
 Learn more about Significance Test (SIG DIFF)

-- Multiple reference significant differences (MRSD) are represented using the 26 letters in the English alphabet.
-Learn more about multiple reference significance test (MRSD)
+- Multiple reference significant differences (M-SIG) are represented using the 26 letters in the English alphabet.
+Learn more about multiple reference significance test (M-SIG)

 1. Multiple comparison significance testing statistics